forestryio/forestry.io/hugo/content/docs/changelog/2018-5-28-changelog.md

   * Fixed issue where having a string value for a group causes previews to fail with no error
 * **Auth:**
   * Email validation accepts longer endings
+* **Front Matter Templates**
+  * Fix for: editing a front matter template, and navigating to one of its pages caused git sync confusion.